dascil/Amagi/README.md

 ## TODO

-- More work on SFW mode
+- For 1.0.0 release
     - Add filter for suggested tags in SFW mode

-- For 1.0.0 release
-    - Combine danbooru and yandere commmand together
-        - Similar to tag command